External Ids for ARF5 Gene

 GeneCards Summary for ARF5 Gene

-ARF5 (ADP-Ribosylation Factor 5) is a Protein Coding gene.
+ARF5 (ADP Ribosylation Factor 5) is a Protein Coding gene.
 Diseases associated with ARF5 include cholera.
-Among its related pathways are GPCR Pathway and Class I PI3K signaling events.
-GO annotations related to this gene include GTP binding and GTPase activity.
+Among its related pathways are Transport to the Golgi and subsequent modification and Endocytosis.
+GO annotations related to this gene include GTP binding and signal transducer activity.
 An important paralog of this gene is ENSG00000272822.

 UniProtKB/Swiss-Prot for ARF5 Gene

 GTP-binding protein that functions as an allosteric activator of the cholera toxin catalytic subunit, an ADP-ribosyltransferase.
 Involved in protein trafficking; may modulate vesicle budding and uncoating within the Golgi apparatus.